Minqi824/ADGym/README.md

 # AD Gym

-AD Gym could be discussed in several scenarios, including:
+AD Gym could be discussed in several scenarios (to do), including:
 - unsupervised
 - semi-supervised
 - supervised